n7tae/c2-test/README.md

 ## Description

 This is a C++ implementation of David Row's Codec2.
 The [original source repo](https://github.com/drowe67/codec2) contains the Codec2 vocoder sources and additional code to buid a number of executables.
 This repo only contains the vocoder sources and source for two test programs, an encoder and a decoder.
 It is interesting to note that a significant portion of the Codec2 vocoder source code, over two-thirds, are simple lists of floating point numbers.
+These numbers are used to process the input and output of forward and reverse Fourier transforms[1].

 Many changes were performed to translate David's C code to be supported in a C++11 standard.
-These numbers are used to process the input and output of forward and reverse Fourier transforms[1].
-All operational code has been encapsulated in a few classes.
-The classes selected are based on scoping and so I have in some cases split up some of David's files to properly scope various function used in the vocoder.
-For example, the the three functions in the lsp{h,cpp} source files perform Line Spectrum Pairs are used in the top level class and in the quantize functionality, so they have been separated.
+All operational code has been encapsulated into a few classes.
+The classes selected are based on C++ scope and hierarchy and so I have in some cases split up some of David's files to properly scope various function used in the vocoder.
+For example, the the three functions in the lsp{h,cpp} source files perform Line Spectrum Pairs are used in the main vocoder class and in the quantize functionality, so they have been separated.

 Top level classes include:

 - CCodec2: This class provides the primary interface for encoding and decoding.
 This class has a minimum count of public member functions that make up the external routines needed to be called to perform vocoding.
 There are a large number of private member functions that do the work.
-All other classes are are private members to this class and are used mostly to compartmentalize the various tasks.
+Nearly all other classes are are private members to this class and are used mostly to compartmentalize the various tasks.

 - CKissFFT houses the forward and reverse Fourier transform code.
 Other than CCodec2, this is the only globally declared class.